devflowinc/blog/apps/frontend/src/content/blog/qdrant_vs_clickhouse.md

 ## Conclusion

 Due to the extremely low precision, it is not viable to replace Qdrant with Clickhouse at this time.
-Going forward, we will continue to excercise caution and refrain from fully committing to any particular data store solution.
+Going forward, we will continue to exercise caution and refrain from fully committing to any particular data store solution.